Not-Enough-Photons/reCOM/README.md

 ![Isolated.png](https://github.com/Not-Enough-Photons/reCOM/blob/main/img/recom-logo.png?raw=true)

 # Intro
-This repository houses the reverse engineered code of SOCOM's engine.
+This repository houses the reverse engineered code of SOCOM's engine, GameZ.

 It is a work in progress, and a lot needs to make sure the SOCOM experience is one-to-one with the PlayStation 2.